 Playing a CD or a mix from an mp3 player or someone’s iTunes library naturally involves so many artists, it’s obviously impractical to obtain permissions from each.
 Instead, there are three major entities that sell group licenses for their artists: SESAC, ASCAP and BMI.
 At present, Fuller does not purchase licenses from any of these, though we are investigating the costs involved.

-While this law seems out of touch with with the how music is used and consumed, this is in fact the law and enforcement of copyright infringement has been and continues to be on the rise.
+While this law seems out of touch with how music is used and consumed, this is in fact the law and enforcement of copyright infringement has been and continues to be on the rise.
 This presents a significant risk to both the individual person infringing copyright law and the institution with whom the infringer is associated.

 There are, however, alternatives.
 Jamendo indexes music licensed under an alternative copyright model called Creative Commons.
 Creative Commons allows artists to retain only those specific rights they wish to retain under copyright law and inform anyone who would like to use their work that they are not infringing if they do so.